ARC is keeping an account of computing resources usage, and this activity covers all jobs from all ARC users. This page explains

 The amount of credits which a job consumes are then calculated thus:

-consumption = (duration of job) x ((number of nodes allocated to the job) x (number of processor cores per node))
+consumption = (duration of job) x ((number of nodes allocated to the job) x (number of processor cores requested))

 The duration of the job is the real, "wall clock" duration, and not CPU time as measured by the operating system.
 The duration of a job is measured to the nearest second.
-The compute nodes on the two main ARC systems (Arcus-B and Arcus-A) have 16 processor cores in each compute node which can be requested by your job.
+The compute nodes on the two main ARC systems (ARC and HTC) typically have a maximum of 48 processor cores in each compute node which can be requested by your job.

-If for example, a job ran for ten hours on one compute node of Arcus-B, the number of credits consumed would be:
+If for example, a job ran for ten hours on one full compute node of ARC, the number of credits consumed would be:

-To reiterate the important point about exclusive allocation, the same number of credits would be charged regardless of whether a single core or all 16 were requested.
+Please note: If you use exclusive allocation in your job, the same number of credits would be charged regardless of whether all 48 cores or a single core was used.

 Some applications are simply serial (1 single process with 1 thread of execution) and cannot be changed.
 In that case, in order to utilise the cores available on a node, it is possible to "pack" more than one process of the same application inside a single job executing on a single node.
 This mechanism is described here, and works extremely well to parallellise workloads in which the same application is mapped to a large number of cases, e.g. a Monte-Carlo simulation or a parameter sweep.